Doveymd/100-days-of-code/log.md

 **Thoughts** Tomorrow we will mess with Getting the about me looking good.
 That at least should be easy.

 **Link(s) to work**:http://codepen.io/Doveymd/full/ZLbQdp/

+### Day9:Jan 12 2017

+**Today's Progress**:  Got thumbnails to work by changing to cloudisty.
+I also cleaned up the about me area.

+**Thoughts** Today was easier.
+Getting to write the about me section, really allowed me to examine what I wanted the world to know about me and my love of coding.

+**Link(s) to work**:http://codepen.io/Doveymd/full/ZLbQdp/